Arthritis (Chronic Joint Inflammation) in Dogs

 Causes

-Arthritis is one of the most common joint diseases in dogs and mainly affects older animals.
-The joint cartilage, which covers the bone ends in a joint, serves as a buffer and enables smooth movement.
-Over time or due to injuries, this cartilage can be broken down, leading to inflammation and damage to the joint.
+Osteoarthritis is one of the most common joint diseases in dogs and primarily affects older animals.
+The joint cartilage, which covers the ends of bones in a joint, acts as a buffer and allows for smooth movement.
+Over time or due to injuries, this cartilage can break down, leading to Inflammatory conditions and damage to the joint.

-The causes of arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. in dogs are varied.
-One of the main causes is age, as the joint cartilage naturally wears out over the years. Übergewicht puts additional strain on the joints and can accelerate cartilage degradation.
-Genetic factors also play a role, especially in breeds that are prone to joint problems, such as German Shepherds or Labrador Retrievers.
+The causes of osteoarthritis in dogs are varied.
+One of the main causes is age, as joint cartilage naturally wears down over the years.
+Overweight puts additional strain on the joints and can accelerate cartilage breakdown.
+Genetic factors also play a role, especially in breeds prone to joint problems, such as German Shepherds or Labrador Retrievers.

 Symptoms